MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers-auto/devenv-triggers.md

 ---
-title: "Triggers Overview"
+title: Triggers overview
-ms.custom: na
+ms.custom: evergreen
-ms.date: 04/29/2021
+ms.date: 04/17/2024
 ms.reviewer: na
-ms.topic: overview
+ms.topic: get-started
 author: SusanneWindfeldPedersen
 ---

-# Triggers Overview
+# Triggers overview

-This section describes the triggers that are available to developers in [!INCLUDE [prod_short](../../includes/prod_short.md)].
+This section describes how triggers work in [!INCLUDE [prod_short](../../includes/prod_short.md)].

 > [!TIP]
 > If you already know the name of, for example, a data type, method, property, or trigger, use the **Filter by title** field in the upper left corner, above the table of contents to find the topic faster.
 Otherwise, you can scan the table of contents to find it.